Using archive films to help trigger memories through shared memories.

 The videos include numerous programmes licensed from the archive of Greenpark Productions Ltd, established in 1938 by Walter Greenwood, author of “Love on the Dole”.

-There are also hundreds of programmes licensed from collections such as The Imperial War Museum, Beaulieu National Motor Museum, archival film suppliers Screenocean, Clips and Footage and Huntley Archives and Reuters, which made newsreels shown in cinemas before television was widely adopted and continues today.
+There are also hundreds of programmes licensed from collections such as The Imperial War Museum, Beaulieu National Motor Museum, archival film suppliers Screenocean, Clips & Footage, Huntley Archives, and Reuters, which made newsreels shown in cinemas before television was widely adopted and continues today.
 Over 1,700 titles are currently available on Living Memories Online and more will being added each month.

 The Abbeyfield Society, a charity which operates over 450 retirement houses across the UK, has already signed up to use Living Memories Online.
 It is also partnering with Living Memories CIC to create virtual and live Tea & Memories reminiscence groups around the UK in the communities in which Abbeyfield operates.
 Other similar relations will be developed.

-The home page at https://livingmemories.imagencloud.com offers newsreels and clips free for trial viewing, plus the ability to sign up for the collection at a monthly launch offer subscription of £4.00 per month for individuals, care homes and other organisations.
+The home page offers newsreels and clips free for trial viewing, plus the ability to sign up for the collection at a monthly launch offer subscription of £5.00 per month for individuals, care homes and other organisations.
 Annual subscriptions, which include reminiscence resources, will also be available.

-For an interview with Brian about the Living Memories story see: https://livingmemories.imagencloud.com/record/1649
+For an interview with Brian about the Living Memories story click here.

 To find out more, and for interviews with Brian Norris about Living Memories C.I.C. e-mail him via firstname.lastname@example.org or call +44 (0)1297552358